chriswhong/electron-nest-cam-viewer/README.md

 An electron app for showing a nest camera public or password-protected sharing page in a floating window.

-## Experimental

-This is an experimental project and currently stores passwords in an insecure manner.
-Use at your own risk.
+Available for MacOS [Download v0.0.1]

-## How to Use
+## Contributing

+This is an open source project I started so I could have a better experience viewing my nest cams.
+I'd love contributions and bugfixes if you would like to help out.
+Check the issues to see what needs work.

+## Local Development

 - Clone this repo
 - Install dependencies: `yarn`